CoderHahs/ml-training/Knowledge/NLP/Notebooks/paraphrase_classifier/report.md

 To predict if two sentence inputs are paraphrases or not, three different methods were used.
 The first was designated as the baseline algorithm as it was relatively simple and did not use any classification algorithms.
 The second and third algorithm are similar in terms of the classification algorithm that was employed, however the features used to train the model were different.

--   Describe your baseline algorithm, provide an example to illustrate what it does

 ## Baseline Algorithm

 The baseline approach is straightforward.
 Each input sentence is transformed into lowercase form, and then the sentence is split into an array of words.
 The array is then converted into a set, so duplicate words are removed.
 Then the number of common words between the two sentences is found.
 This number if multiplied by two, since it occurs in the first sentence set as well as the second sentence set.
 It is then divide by the total number of words of the two sentences.
 When divided, if the output is greater than or equal to 0.5, then the sentences are classified as paraphrases of each other.
 Otherwise they are classified as non-paraphrases.